cybertraining-dsc/su21-reu-361/project/index.md

 Cryptocurrency coins' severe volatility can scare away possible investors[^3], so Artificial Intelligence (AI) can be used to predict the prices' behavior.
 AI and blockchain technology make an ideal partnership in data science; the insights generated from the former and the secure environment ensured by the latter create a goldmine for valuable information.
 For example, an up-and-coming innovation is the automatic trading of *digital investment assets* by AI, which will hugely outperform trading conducted by humans[^5].
 This would not be possible without the construction of a program which can pinpoint the most ideal time to buy and sell.
 Similarly, AI will be applied in this experiment to predict the future price of cryptocurrencies on a number of different blockchains, including the Electro-Optical System and Ethereum.

-Long short-term memory (LSTM) neural networks will be employed to analyze pre-existing price data and to generate the future price in varying timetables, such as ten days, several months, or a year from the last date.
+Long short-term memory is a neural network (form of AI) which ingests information and processes it using a *gradient-based learning algorithm*[^6].
+This creates an algorithm that only improves with additional data— it "learns" as it ingests.
+LSTM neural networks will be employed to analyze pre-existing price data and to generate the future price in varying timetables, such as ten days, several months, or a year from the last date.
+This project will provide as a boon for insights into investments with potentially great returns.
+These findings can contribute to a positive cycle of attracting investors to a coin, which results in a price increase, which repeats.

 - [ ] to provide insights for possible investors
 - [ ] more investors = bigger price/increases. good for investors (a cycle). possible benefits of this project